MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 ## Authentication

 Before users can sign in to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application, they must be authenticated as a valid user in the system.
-Business Central (on-premises) supports several authentication methods, such as Windows and Microsoft Entra ID (Microsoft Entra ID).
+Business Central (on-premises) supports several authentication methods, such as Windows and Microsoft Entra ID .
 Business Central online deployments use Microsoft Entra ID only.
 For more information, see the following articles:

 [Managing Users and Permissions](/dynamics365/business-central/ui-how-users-permissions)